uccser/cs-field-guide/text/en/curriculum-guides/ncea/assessment-guide-level-2-excellence-data-representation-text.md

 ## Reading from the Computer Science Field Guide

 You should read and work through the interactives in the following sections of the CS Field Guide in order to prepare yourself for the assessed project.

-TODO (we need to refactor this chapter)
+Note that while you do not need to write about ASCII in this project, it is assumed you have a solid understanding of ASCII.

+- [Representing whole numbers with Binary](chapters/data-representation.html#representing-whole-numbers-in-binary) - Most other representations are based on binary number representations, so understanding these first is essential.
+You only need to understand the material in this subsection.
+- [Represeting Text](chapters/data-representation.html#text) - You should read this entire section carefully.
+It is central to the project.

 ## Project